-An alternative way (as opposed to using the +/- buttons or data sliders) to enter data for the corresponding value types.
-Touch the "Touch Zone" to open the data entry num pad.
-This allows you to manually enter the desired value.
-(See image below)
+An alternative way (as opposed to using the +/- buttons or data sliders) to enter data for the altimeter setting is the altimeter setting Touch Zone.
+Tap directly on the altimeter setting.
+This opens a numeric keypad that allows you to manually enter the altimeter setting.
+If the local altimeter setting is not available, you can tap the "Use Field Elev" button to set the altimeter using the known field elevation (See image to the right).